 In June 1775 Congress authorised a regiment to be raised from the Green Mountain Boys for service in the Continental Army.
 Further to a local vote, command was given to Seth Warner rather than Ethan Allen, much to the latter's disappointment.
+The unit was an "Extra" Continental regiment rather than an "Additional" one like Henley's Additional Continental Regiment, for example.
 The regiment returned to Canada for continued operations, but suffered during the winter and as a result of a smallpox epidemic and was down to a hundred effectives by March 1776.
 The following year the regiment was heavily engaged in the Saratoga campaign, notably at Hubbardton and Bennington.
 During 1778-9 the regiment operated in the Lake George area.
 It seems that recruiting became a problem, largely due to political interference, and the regiment was disbanded in January 1781 as part of the wider re-organisation of the Continental Army.

 The direct inspiration for painting this unit was the website of the re-enacted regiment, here.
 I was immediately taken with the photo on the main page of men in a variety of clothing, but most of it green of some hue or another.
 Of particular interest were the light green, pistachio-coloured hunting shirts; I have seen pictures of dark green hunting shirts, for example on the 1st Continental Rifle Regt., but not of such light ones.
 The photos also show differently-cut uniform coats, some with white turnbacks and some with red ones, and men in civvies or shirtsleeves.
 So I decided to paint the figures as shown in these photos - a mix of hunting shirts of various shades of green and uniform coats, with a couple of new recruits in civilian clothes or perhaps just a green waistcoat.
 The idea was to capture a unit with troops wearing a combination of different issues of clothing, but which keeps green as a unifying colour.
 So the uniform coats have subtle differences in colour (you can't really see on the photos, but some have brighter highlights than others), and the hunting shirts were all painted with different mixes of green.
 This approach seemed a good one for representing the regiment as it might have looked during the Saratoga campaign - some old sweats from the Canada expedition wearing faded hunting shirts and coats and new recruits in freshly-dyed ones.
 I went for 18 figures because the Hubbardton scenario in the second "British Grenadier!" scenario book requires the regiment to be split into two wings of 18 figures each (this scenario is at 1:10 troopscale).
 At some stage I will have to paint a second 18-figure green coated regiment for the other wing.